Superconformal algebras and holomorphic field theories: Derived symmetry enhancement

 Finally, we finish with the result of the holomorphic twist of maximal supersymmetry.

-\begin{prop}[\cite{BaulieuCS, CostelloHol, CY4, ESW}] The holomorphic twist of $\cN=4$ super Yang-Mills with values in an ordinary Lie algebra $\fg$ is equivalent to holomorphic BF theory with values in $\fg [\varepsilon_1,\varepsilon_2]$.
-When $\fg$ is semi-simple, it can alternatively be described as holomorphic Chern--Simons theory with values in~$\fg[\epsilon_1,\epsilon_2,\epsilon_3]$. \end{prop}
+\begin{prop}[\cite{BaulieuCS, CostelloHol, CY4, ESW}] The holomorphic twist of $\cN=4$ super Yang--Mills with values in an ordinary Lie algebra $\fg$ is equivalent to holomorphic BF theory with values in $\fg [\ep_1,\ep_2]$.
+When $\fg$ is equipped with a non-degenerate symmetric invariant pairing (for instance, if $\fg$ is semi-simple) it admits an equivalent description as holomorphic Chern--Simons theory with values in~$\fg[\ep_1,\ep_2,\ep_3]$. \end{prop}

-\begin{rmk} The equivalence between holomorphic Chern-Simons for the graded Lie algebra $\fg[\epsilon_1,\epsilon_2,\epsilon_3]$ and holomorphic BF theory for the graded Lie algebra $\fg[\ep_1,\ep_2]$ can be seen as follows.
+The isomorphism between holomorphic Chern-Simons for the graded Lie algebra $\fg[\ep_1,\ep_2,\ep_3]$ and holomorphic BF theory for the graded Lie algebra $\fg[\ep_1,\ep_2]$ can be seen as follows.
 Holomorphic Chern-Simons on $\CC^{2|3}$ has fields